-- Our comprehensive stability and reliability analysis of Chiuliao 1st Levee, which takes into account parameter variability, has shown that the levee could fail through slope sliding (for all WLD coefficients) and retaining wall sliding failure (for high WLD coefficients) for a flood return period of 200 years, which corresponds to a flow rate lower than that arising during Typhoon Morakot.
-The stability of Chiuliao 1st Levee can be divided into two regimes depending on the flood return period.
-When the flood return period is less - than or equal to 2 years, Chiuliao 1st Levee is not stable with respect to retaining wall sliding failure when there is a large water level difference (WLD coefficients greater than 0.4).
+Our comprehensive stability and reliability analysis of Chiuliao First Levee, which takes into account parameter variability, has shown that the levee could fail through slope sliding (for all WLD coefficients) and retaining wall sliding failure (for high WLD coefficients) for a flood return period of 200 years, which corresponds to a flow rate lower than that arising during Typhoon Morakot.
+The stability of Chiuliao First Levee can be divided into two regimes depending on the flood return period.
+When the flood return period is less than or equal to 2 years, Chiuliao First Levee is not stable with respect to retaining wall sliding failure when there is a large WLD coefficient (greater than 0.4).
 When the flood return period is greater than 2 years, slope sliding failure of the levee can occur for all values of the water level difference.
-These failures arise be- - 15 cause of the large scouring depths (greater than 1.0 m) of longer flood return periods.
-Retaining wall sliding failures occur for only moderate values of the WLD coefficient (greater than 0.25).
-Based on the above failure mechanisms for Chiuliao 1st levee, the corresponding countermeasures can thus be taken during repair or maintenance of the levees.
-For example, in the renovation report of Chiuliao 1st levee, rows of piles and - thickened backfill material were added into the design cross section without increasing the design height of the levee.
+These failures arise because of the large scouring depths (greater than 1.0 m) of longer flood return periods.
+Retaining wall sliding failures occur for only moderate to large values of the WLD coefficient (greater than 0.25).
+Based on the above failure mechanisms for Chiuliao First Levee, the corresponding countermeasures can thus be taken during repair or maintenance of the levees.
+For example, in the renovation report of Chiuliao First Levee, rows of piles and thickened backfill material were added into the design cross section without increasing the design height of the levee.
 The above engineering treatment methods can indeed increase the stability against slope sliding and retaining wall sliding, which are the two major failure mechanisms under different flood return periods concluded in this study.
 For general levee analyses, it is suggested to consider the stability of the levees from different flood return periods, because the levee failure mechanisms might be different.

-different flood return periods, because the levee failure mechanisms might be different.
-In the past, it has been more common to adopt a general design cross-section for the whole length of a levee, especially local levees in suburban areas (mainly because of relatively low cost for construction and maintenance).
-However, the water level during rainfall events might vary at different locations on the river, indicating that an identical levee design cross section along the length of the levee may not satisfy various water heights when flood occurs.
+In the past, it was common to adopt a general design cross section for the whole length of a levee, especially local levees in suburban areas (mainly because of low cost for construction and maintenance).
+However, the water level during rainfall events might vary at different locations on the river, indicating that an identical levee design cross section along the levee may not satisfy various water heights when flood occurs.
 Furthermore, if the design or analysis does not consider the effects of heavy rainfall events and various failure mechanisms, unexpected failures of the levee could occur, as in the case discussed in this study.
-Although three

-- 5 major failure mechanisms were selected for analysis in this study because of previous site investigations and interviews with local residents, it is crucial for the design of other levees to consider possible failure mechanisms, especially under heavy rainfall conditions, and local scouring effects.
-In addition, the uncertainties of the parameters were also taken into account with reliability analysis in this study, as a response to the recommendations proposed by Sills et al. (2008) under extreme weather conditions, such - 10 ommendations proposed by Sills et al. (2008) under extreme weather conditions, such as Hurricane Katrina.
+Although only three major failure mechanisms were selected for analysis in this study (based on previous site investigation reports and interviews with local residents), it is crucial for the design of other levees to consider possible failure mechanisms, especially under heavy rainfall conditions.
+In addition, the uncertainties of the parameters were also taken into account with reliability analysis in this study, as a response to the recommendations proposed by Sills et al. (2008) under extreme weather conditions such as Hurricane Katrina.
 The sensitivity of the levee stability with respect to the relevant parameters can thus be examined with the variations of reliability indices.